How to Clear GPU Memory: 7 Easy Tips That Really Work

 3. Finally, restart your device.

 For users with a 32-bit version of Windows, this fix will come in handy to correct the problem.
-As an alternative, you could also get the 64-bit version.
-In return, the latest version will recognize the deficiency in terms of space and allocate more virtual space for your programs.
+As an alternative, you could also get the 64-bit version of Windows.

 1. Press Windows + R to open Run, type control panel in the text field, and click OK.control panel